Angela Featherstone

-Angela Featherstone is an actress, writer, director, and advocate for children in foster care.
-She grew up in the Nova Scotia and Manitoba provinces of Canada.
+Angela Featherstone (born 3 April 1965) is a Canadian actress, writer, director, and advocate for children in foster care.
+She was born and raised in Canada.

 Career

 Modeling

-Within a year of emancipating herself from foster care at age 17, Featherstone became Canada's top model when her September Flare Magazine cover broke all previous records for sales.
+Within a year of emancipating herself from foster care at age 17, Featherstone became Canada's top model when her September Flare magazine cover broke all previous records for sales.
 She quickly expanded upon her success and left for New York, where she signed with the illustrious Click models and later would be one of the first models signed to Next.
 She would travel the world in the 80s as a top fashion model.

 Acting

-For acting, she downplayed her striking features to play unlikely roles, emerging as a versatile actress.
-She is best known for playing the Maid on Seinfeld, Chloe in Friends, and the fiancé (Linda), who left Adam Sandler's character (Robbie) at the altar in The Wedding Singer.
-Most recently, she played the role of Maggie on Showtime's Ray Donovan and Jame on Girls for HBO.
+Featherstone is best known for playing the Maid on Seinfeld, Chloe in Friends, and Robbie's fiancée Linda in The Wedding Singer.
+Most recently, she played the role of Maggie on Showtime's Ray Donovan and Jame on HBO's Girls.